sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 # 1 Overview
 The goal of this feature is to provide better packet drop visibility in SONiC by providing a mechanism to count and classify packet drops that occur due to different reasons.
 Because different types of packet drops are important to track in different use cases, it is also key for this feature to be easily configurable.

+We will do this by adding support for SAI debug counters in SONiC.
+Support for creating and configuring port-level and switch-level debug counters will be added to orchagent and syncd.
+We will also provide a CLI tool for users create these counters to track drop reasons.

 # 2 Requirements

 ## 2.1 Functional Requirements
-1. Users can configure debug counters to track one or more drop reason(s).
+1. CONFIG_DB can be configured to create debug counters
-    1. Supported drop reasons will be available in State DB
+2. STATE_DB can be queried for debug counter capabilities
-2. Users can access debug counter information via a CLI command
+3. Users can access drop counter information via a CLI tool
+    1. Users can see what capabilities are available to them
+        1. Types of counters (i.e. port-level and/or switch-level)
+        2. Number of counters
+        3. Supported drop reasons
-    1. Users can see what types of drops each counter contains
+    2. Users can see what types of drops each configured counter contains
+    3. Users can add and remove drop reasons from each counter
+    4. Users can read the current value of each counter
-    2. Users can assign aliases to counters
+    5. Users can assign aliases to counters
-    3. Users can clear counters
+    6. Users can clear counters

 ## 2.2 Configuration and Management Requirements
 Configuration of the drop counters can be done via: